aaemnnosttv/valet-dashboard/README.md

 ## Installation

-1. Clone or download the repo into a directory of your chosing
+1. Clone or download the repo into a directory of your choosing
 E.g. `git clone https://github.com/aaemnnosttv/valet-dashboard.git dashboard`
 1. Move the new directory into a Valet-parked path or run `valet link` within it
 1. Run `valet open` from within the directory!